My mommy has always said taking a cruise is a close to a real vacation as a mommy can get. And I think she’s right.

 Hubby had a ski day scheduled for work while we were in Colorado for my sister’s wedding.

 (I’d like to pause a moment and point out that the above portion of this post was written last week when we were in the mountains after I had spent a looooong day alone with the kids while hubby skied.
-It was the same day Pipsqueak projectile vomited all over me and my sling, the same day Doodle screamed as I drug him through the freezing snow, the day after I spent the entire night holding Pipsqueak on the couch because he was so miserable, and the same night I fed the kids cinnamon rolls for dinner and lined them up on the hide-a-bed in our hotel room before 6 because hubby was at a work dinner and I felt about as glorious as the below picture looks.)3 in hide a bed
+It was the same day Pipsqueak projectile vomited all over me and my sling, the same day Doodle screamed as I drug him through the freezing snow, the day after I spent the entire night holding Pipsqueak on the couch because he was so miserable, and the same night I fed the kids cinnamon rolls for dinner and lined them up on the hide-a-bed in our hotel room before 6 because hubby was at a work dinner and I felt about as glorious as the below picture looks.)

 We’re home now.
 And that day in the snow-covered mountains seems like a walk in a sunny meadow compared to what’s transpired since.